 For the environmentally savvy individual, these pool heaters are the ideal choice for the home.

 You may also check our article Solar Pool Heating – The Complete Buyers Guide for an in-depth review on this pool heating option.

 Solar Pool Covers are The Most Effective Solutions Available

 There are quite a few people who will agree solar covers are among the most effective options you have.
 They cost nothing to operate and they are relatively inexpensive to purchase.
 When the cover is over the top of the pool, the cover will begin to absorb the sunlight and transfer it into heat with the insulation and trap the heat in the area surrounding the pool.
 This causes the heat to transfer to the water for incredible results.

 When properly installed, you can count on a few benefits with this heating option:

 - Water is kept warmer, increasing as much as 46°F (8°C)

 - Evaporation will be minimal reducing water waste

-- Chemicals won’t be as quickly depleted maximising their effectiveness, while minimising the cost
+- Chemicals won’t be as quickly depleted maximizing their effectiveness, while minimizing the cost

 - Work even better when combined with other heating systems